 It wasn't too long ago that I took a look at the Xiaomi Mi 6, a diminutive, power-packed device that felt limited and restrained by its software.
 But now we are taking a firm step into tablet territory (or "phablet") with this monstrosity: the Xiaomi Mi Max 2.
 Following up on last year's Mi Max, the second version is huge, but it comes with an equally large battery that makes the phone almost impossible to kill, especially when compared to some of the top-tier 2017 flagships.

 However, that size will be a deterrent to most.
 The Mi Max 2 barely fits in any of the pockets of my pants and shorts, and it's uncomfortable to hold one-handed (even for my big hands).
-Conversely, there are obviously some people out there will be drawn to it because its size, whether you consume a lot of media, need the screen real estate for professionally-related things, or live in a country where your native language is better served on a larger display than our Latin alphabet in the west needs.
+Conversely, there are obviously some people out there who will be drawn to it because of its size, whether you consume a lot of media, need the screen real estate for professionally-related things, or live in a country where your native language is better served on a larger display than our Latin alphabet in the West needs.

 And then there's MIUI, something that I am not a fan of.
-It's still the same old version 8 here with the same old problems (e.g., notifications are a disaster and Bluetooth is horribly unreliable in many case).
+It's still the same old version 8 here with the same old problems (e.g., notifications are a disaster and Bluetooth is horribly unreliable in many cases).
 But before I bore you, I think that it's best if we dive right in.

 |Display||6.44" FHD IPS LCD; 342 ppi|

 |Storage||64GB/128GB; expandable via microSD|

 |Misc||USB Type-C, fingerprint sensor, IR, 3.5mm|

 |Connectivity||Wi-Fi 802.11 a/b/g/n/ac, dual-band; LTE bands 1/3/5/7/8/38/39/40/41, dual-SIM|

 |Measurements||174.1 x 88.7 x 7.6 mm; 211 g|